Skip to content

 4. every employee is provided with a copy of the terms and conditions of their engagement including rates of pay, hours worked and entitlements.

 Our Whistleblowing Policy outlines the mechanisms available to our employees for the reporting of behaviour or practices that are inconsistent with this Statement.
 The policy provides multiple recipient contacts and reporting options to employees by email, phone or post.
 These reporting options are promoted through our internal policies, communications, and trainings.
 All reports will be treated anonymously.
-If a reported breach of this Statement is verified, Sandstone’s corrective response may involve working collaboratively with the supplier to address the issue or, if the issue is unresolved, terminating the supplier.
+Once a reported breach of this Statement is verified, Sandstone’s corrective response may involve working collaboratively with the relevant supplier to address the issue or, if the issue is unresolved, terminating the supplier.

-2.Our Approach to Managing Modern Slavery Risk
+2. Our Approach to Managing Modern Slavery Risk

-Sandstone has established and developed our Modern Slavery framework which includes the following:
+Sandstone, with input from the Legal, Risk & Compliance and Human Resources teams, has established and developed our Modern Slavery framework which includes the following:

 1. Modern Slavery Statement